Swerv-Ltd/swervpay-php/README.md

 PHP 7.2+ and Composer are required.

-To get the latest version of Novu PHP SDK, simply require it:
+To get the latest version of Swervpay PHP SDK, simply require it:

 ```bash
 $ composer require swervpaydev/sdk